Professor of Surgery, University of Khartoum, Khartoum, Sudan.

 his post-graduate surgical training in Khartoum and London, leading to a

-consultant surgeon position at Soba University Hospital, Sudan.
-He is a general
+consultant surgeon position at Soba University Hospital and a professor of

-surgeon with special interest and track record in mycetoma and tropical
+interest and tracks record in mycetoma and tropical surgery.

-the Self Evaluation and Quality Enhancement Administration, University of
+Self Evaluation and Quality Enhancement Administration, University of Khartoum,

-University of Khartoum.
-The effort of the MRC establishment from scratch is by
+Research Centre (MRC), University of Khartoum.
+The MRC establishment's effort from

-itself is a major story of success as he recruited his own web of personal
+scratch is a major success story as he recruited his own web of personal

 contacts to generate funds for the project.
 Today, the centre is recognised